raintonr/ArduinoDifferentialThermostat/README.md

 Factory Reset shows 3 options: "NO", "NO" and "YES".
 The selected option is highlighed with angle brakcets (eg: "< NO >").
 Move between options with the plus/minus buttons.

-If either of the "NO" options are highlighted when using long press to return change away from this mode then no action will be taken.
+If either of the "NO" options are highlighted when using long press to change away from this mode then no action will be taken.
 If "YES" is highlighed then all settings will be wiped (set to zero) and sensor addresses will also be cleared.
 This is basically the same as power on for the first time.

 ### Sensors screen